alyssamichelle/progress/The Future of JS 2018.md

 My husband is an avid Ember user and he said that he didn’t hear about the surveys that went around this years, which as I admitted, not all devs are the survey taking type.
 As for Google trends, he believes Embers site is the perfect learning tool for a Ember and therefore, why would Ember devs need to search or look anywhere else. ( I told you he was loyal. 😏)

 > One of the problems with Ember is that it targets a different type of developer, different from any other target demographic.
-It targets people who like python, rails or coffeescript.
+It targets people who like Python, Rails or CoffeeScript.
 Ember is a different way of writing code.
 It’s very structured, there’s a way to do everything, everything is standardized — all things that are abnormal to JS devs.
 People like the freedom of JS, with Ember, you cannot break the rules.

 So after interviewing him on his love of Ember, I understand a little more why it might be trending downward (at least on the scales we have to measure it today).
 I predict that Ember, like Angular, isn’t going anywhere.
-Wether or not it’s popular in 2018, I can’t say, but it will still be on of the forerunner frameworks.
+Whether or not it’s popular in 2018, I can’t say, but it will still be on of the forerunner frameworks.

 ## Much of the Web Still Runs on jQuery